 The undergraduate program in Special Education prepares students to work with persons with disabilities and leads to teacher licensure.
-Students pursue an interdisciplinary major in exceptional learning with emphasis in one of three specialty areas: High Incidence Disabilities, Multiple and Severe Disabilities, or Visual Disabilities.
-This major can be combined with other majors in Cognitive Studies, Child Studies, Child Development, Human and Organizational Development, or Arts and Science.
+Students pursue an interdisciplinary major in exceptional learning with emphasis in one of three specialty areas: High Incidence Disabilities (K-8 and/or 6-12) or Multiple and Severe Disabilities.
+This major can be combined with other majors in Cognitive Studies, Child Studies, Child Development, Human and Organizational Development, or majors in Arts and Science.
 The program is field-oriented and problem-centered, with most professional courses requiring direct involvement with individuals with disabilities.
 Beginning first semester of freshman year, students observe and work in a variety of community and educational settings.

 The Department of Special Education at Peabody has a rich tradition of excellence in teacher education and is routinely ranked as the top special education program in the country.
 A rigorous four-year program combining theory and extensive field experience prepares students to become highly skilled teachers of persons with disabilities.
 Special education graduates work in a variety of settings, including, resource rooms, inclusion classrooms, itinerant positions, residential facilities, and community agencies.
 Students are highly successful at job placement and acceptance to post-graduate schools.

 Vanderbilt students seeking teacher licensure must apply through the Office of Teacher Licensure at Vanderbilt and must meet licensure requirements in effect at the time of their graduation.
 Each year, teacher licensure candidates should consult the current Vanderbilt Undergraduate Catalog and Undergraduate Guide to Teacher Licensure.
 All programs in the Department of Special Education have the potential to lead toward teacher licensure in the state of Tennessee, but many of our students work with the Office of Teacher Licensure to gain licensure in other states as well.